MrTin/bigbank-client/README.md

 ### Application
 Create a loan application.
-You pass in the fields, they are however specific to your application so you not to look up what fields you are expected to POST.
+You pass in the fields, they are however specific to your application so you need to look up what fields you are expected to POST.
 ```ruby
 response = Bigbank::Client::Application.create({
     ...